-Resident military students of the College of Naval Warfare and the Naval Command College are Lieutenant Colonels, Colonels, Commanders, and Captains, from all Services and invited countries, with approximately 16 to 18 years of commissioned service, while resident students of the College of Naval Command and Staff and Naval Staff College are Majors or Lieutenant Commanders, from all services and invited countries, with approximately 12 years of commissioned service.
+Resident military students of the College of Naval Warfare and the Naval Command College are Lieutenant Colonels, Colonels, Commanders, and Captains, from all Services and invited countries, with approximately 16 to 18 years of commissioned service, while resident students of the College of Naval Command and Staff and Naval Staff College are Majors or Lieutenant Commanders, from all Services and invited countries, with approximately years of commissioned service.

-The Naval War College does not directly select its military students.
+The U.S. Naval War College does not directly select its military students.
 The selection is made by each Service, with the criteria within each Service being very similar.
-In the case of the Navy, candidates for attendance are chosen from officers selected for promotion to Lieutenant Commander, Commander, and Captain.
+In the case of the Navy, candidates for attendance are Lieutenants to Lieutenant Commanders, Commanders, and Captains.
 This selection is based on professional performance and a clear potential for higher responsibilities.
-Subject to rank waiver approval by the Naval Personnel Command, a limited number of Lieutenants can attend the College of Naval Command and Staff.
-Similarly, a limited number of Lieutenant Commanders can attend the College of Naval Warfare provided they have already completed JPME I requirements.

 In addition, every academic year, selected departments and agencies are invited to nominate civilian applicants in the grades of GS-14/15 or equivalent for admission to the College of Naval Warfare and civilian applicants in the grade of GS-13 or equivalent for admission to the College of Naval Command and Staff.
 Admission for civilian students nominated to the resident program requires a formal application to the Naval War College.
 The Registrar and the Academic Department Heads screen and recommend applicants based on their academic accomplishments, professional achievements and their potential to complete the program.
 The Associate Provost is the approval authority for civilian student admission.
-A minimum of a Bachelor's Degree and letters of recommendation from the applicant's department or agency are required.
+A minimum of a Bachelor's Degree and letters of recommendation from the applicant's Department or Agency are required.
 Additional requirements for admission may be found on the U.S. Resident Student page of the Naval War College website.

-Navy officers in the rank of Lieutenant through Captain (O-3 through O-6), or other service officers in the grade of O-4 through O-6, may be selected for participation in the College of Distance Education programs.
-These programs include the Fleet Seminar Program (FSP), the Web-enabled Program, the CDROM-based Program, and the Naval War College at Naval Post Graduate School Program.
-Admission to the Fleet Seminar Program, Web-enabled Program, and CDROM-based Program requires formal application through the College of Distance Education.
+Navy officers in the rank of Lieutenant through Captain (O-3 through O-6), or other Service Officers in the grade of O-4 through O-6, may be selected for participation in the College of Distance Education programs.
+These programs include the Fleet Seminar Program (FSP), the Webenabled Program, and the Naval War College at Naval Post Graduate School Program.
+Admission to the Fleet Seminar Program, Web-enabled Program, requires formal application through the College of Distance Education.
 Officers are screened and selected based on their academic accomplishments and potential to complete the program.
 A minimum of a bachelor's degree is required.
-Webenabled Program students must possess, or have ready access to, the appropriate computer equipment and the World Wide Web/Internet.
-The curriculum for these programs is derived from, and closely parallels the accredited resident curricula, and is composed of the same three core courses; Joint Maritime Operations (JMO); Theater Security Decision Making (TSDM); and Strategy and War (S&W).
-Additionally, a growing list of elective courses is available through the College of Distance Education.
+Web-enabled Program students must possess, or have ready access to, the appropriate computer equipment and the Internet.
+The curriculum for these programs closely parallels the accredited resident curricula, and is composed of the same three core courses; Joint Maritime Operations (JMO); Theater Security Decision Making (TSDM); and Strategy and War (S&W).
+Additionally, elective courses are available through the College of Distance Education.